ngergel/big-brain-compiler/README.md

-# big-brain-compiler
+# Big Brain Compiler
-Custom compiler for the Brainf*ck language, using LLVM.
+Compiler for the Brain F*ck language.